-COUN 534 ACCOUNTABILITY AND THE SCHOOL COUNSELOR
+COUN 534 ACCOUNTABILITY AND THE SCHOOL COUNSELOR - This course is not being offered at this time.

 A comprehensive study is made of contemporary practices of leadership, advocacy, and accountability in the school counseling profession.
 This course includes study of the transformation of the role of the professional school counselor, comprehensive school counseling programs and the ASCA National Model, accountability measures, leadership qualities and styles, legal and ethical practices, and multiculturalism in the schools in the 21st century.